Repurposed Drawer Jewelry Organizer

 How To: Repurposed Drawer Jewelry Organizer

-If you saw my drawer shadow box, you know the history with this old drawer.
+If you saw my drawer shadow box, you already know the history with this old drawer.
 Years ago I used them to make shelving for my daughter Jamie.
-After hanging around in the basement shop for years, it’s time for it’s makeover using some paint, fabric and more.
+After hanging around in the basement shop for years, it’s time for its makeover using paint, fabric and more.

 Sand & Clean old Drawer

-Because the drawer was so shiny with several coats of paint, I began by sanding it with a rough grit sand paper.
+Because the drawer was shiny from several coats of paint, I began by sanding it with rough-grit sandpaper.

 Patch Holes with Drywall Mud

-The old drawer had many holes in it from being connected to the other drawers for shelving.
+The old drawer had many holes because it was connected to the other drawer for shelving.
 I patched the holes with drywall mud.

 Chalk Spray Paint

 I chose this pretty Chalk Spray Paint from Behr, knowing it would be a quick and easy makeover.
-The holes were patched twice in a two day period to remove any sinking of the mud.
+The holes were patched twice in a two-day period to remove any sinking mud.

 More Sanding of Rough Spots

-After the first coat of chalk paint, the rough edges of the dovetail joints were bothering me.
-So, I got out my orbital sander and a medium grit (150) sandpaper to smooth out the rough edges on all four corners.
+After the first coat of chalk paint, the rough edges of the dovetail joints bothered me.
+So, I got out my orbital sander and medium-grit (150) sandpaper to smooth out the rough edges on all four corners.

 More Spray Painting

-Then it was back outside to do another quick couple of coats of the chalk paint spray paint.
+Then it was back outside to do another quick couple of chalk spray paint coats.
 It was COLD!
 Much colder than it should have been to spray paint, but this project was supposed to be done last week.

 Note: I turned the drawer over before I started painting.
 I did not paint the back of the drawer for this project.